The Idaho Food Stamp Program Facts

 - Among households with children, 86 percent of those served are food insecure and 38 percent are food insecure with very low food security.

-For more information about what hunger looks like in your community please visit the Idaho Foodbank’s website at www.Idahofoodbank.org and review the recently published “Map the Meal Gap”.
+For more information about what hunger looks like in your community please visit The Idaho Foodbank website and review the recently published “Map the Meal Gap”.
 This study shows hunger at the county level, allowing everyone to recognize what it looks like in their own backyard.